Substra/substra-documentation/docs/source/operations/walkthrough/60-mtls-setup.rst

 In this scenario, the orchestrator will act as the certificate authority checking the certificates.
 These instructions have to be repeated for each backend.

-This guide assumes that you already have followed the instructions to :ref:`set up TLS<operations/walkthrough/orchestrator-deployment:Setup TLS>`.
+This guide assumes that you already have followed the instructions to :ref:`ops set up TLS`.

 Generate backend Certificate Signing Request and signing key
 ============================================================